Topic-specific policies

 * At several stages during the standards development process, national standards bodies that belong fully to ISO/IEC JTC 1/SC 27 are invited to vote formally on the standards and submit comments, particularly to explain why they disapprove of anything.

-The stages are: preliminary; proposal; preparatory; committee; enquiry’ approval and publication.
+The stages are: preliminary; proposal; preparatory; committee; enquiry approval and publication.

-The process from PWI to IS normally takes between 2 and 4 years with a mean of 2.8 years, given the attention to detail at every stage and the need for collaboration and consensus on a global scale e.g. when a WD is issued for comments, representatives of the national standards bodies that belong to ISO or IEC (known as Member Bodies within ISO or National Committees in IEC) typically have ~3 months to review the document, discuss it amongst themselves and submit formal votes and comments.
+The process from PWI to IS normally takes between 2 and 4 years with a mean of 2.8 years, given the attention to detail at every stage and the need for collaboration and consensus on a global scale e.g. when a WD is issued for comments, representatives of the national standards bodies that belong to ISO or IEC (known as Member Bodies within ISO or National Committees in IEC) typically have 2 or 3 months to review the document, discuss it amongst themselves and submit formal votes and comments.
 If the comments are unfavourable or complex, an updated WD is normally released for a further round of comments.
 When documents have stabilised, they are circulated for voting.
 Any of you with experience of getting formal documents such as security policies prepared, reviewed and approved by your management will surely appreciate the ‘fun’ involved in doing this in an international arena!

 A fast-track process is sometimes used to adopt an existing national standard as an ISO standard.
 Some 6 months is allowed for comments and no more than a quarter of the votes may be negative if the standard is to be approved.
 “Fast” is of course a relative term.
 We’re talking months or years here, not femtoseconds.